rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-drag-it-dude](https://github.com/Esvalirion/vue-drag-it-dude) - Vue2 component, that allows you to drag object wherever you want.
 - [vue-draggable](https://github.com/Vivify-Ideas/vue-draggable) - Vue Drag and Drop library without any dependency.
 Simple and easy to use.
 - [vue-nestable](https://github.com/rhwilr/vue-nestable) - A simple drag & drop hierarchical list made as a vue component.
+- [vue-tinder](https://github.com/shanlh/vue-tinder) - Have your own Tinder and TanTan
 - [vue-draggable-nested-tree](https://github.com/phphe/vue-draggable-nested-tree) - A powerful customizable draggable tree view component for Vuejs2 [@phphe](https://github.com/phphe)
-- [vue-tinder](https://github.com/shanlh/vue-tinder) - Have your own Tinder and TanTan
+- [vue-card-swipe](https://github.com/eshengsky/vue-card-swipe) - A touch slider for vue.js, support sliding in any direction to switch cards, compatible with PC and mobile

 ### Autocomplete